Water — We Need It!

 1 milliliter (ml) of water for every 1 calorie intake

->

-> Example: My Personalized DRI is 2022 calories, so my water intake from all sources should be approximately 2022 ml (about 2 quarts).
+Example: My Weight Maintenance Calories is 2022 calories, so my water intake from all sources should be approximately 2022 ml (about 2 quarts).

->

-> This is probably not a good method to use if you are on a weight loss diet and/or are exercising or sweating a great deal.
+This is probably not a good method to use if you are on a weight loss diet and/or are exercising or sweating a great deal.
 For instance, if I consume only 1500 calories, then I would still aim for 2022 ml of water rather than 1500 ml.
 If in addition to a restricted calories intake I am also exercising, I might further increase my fluid intake to account for water loss through sweat.

 Method 2: Based Upon Body Weight and Age

 |35 — 40 ml / kg||0.54 — 0.6 fl oz / lb|